rkagerer/BlockAmazon/README.md

     BlockAmazon.exe

-To see documentation, run `BlockAmazon /?`:
+For a syntax guide, run `BlockAmazon /?`:

     BlockAmazon v1.0.2